A Framework and Benchmark for Deep Batch Active Learning for Regression

 \section{Problem Setting}

-In this section, we outline the problem of BMDAL for regression with fully-connected neural networks.
-We first introduce the regression objective and fully-connected neural networks.
+In this section, we outline the problem of BMDAL for regression with fully-connected NNs.
+We first introduce the regression objective and fully-connected NNs.
 Subsequently, we introduce the basic setup of pool-based BMDAL as well as our proposed framework.